Camaltra/ml_deployment/README.md

 After fork the REPO, get into the secret section and fill `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `DOCKER_HUB_USERNAME`, `DOCKER_HUB_ACCESS_TOKEN`

+You should also change the out Docker Hub repo in the CI/CD to push to your own one

 The you are good to go, and can follow the next step to run experiements.

 ## Usage